December 28, 2018 | Purdue Global | Updated December 21, 2021

 Signs of Depression in College Students

-Signs of depression in college students can include the following symptoms, but there are others, according to NAMI:
+Signs of depression can include the following symptoms, but there are others, according to the National Institute of Mental Health (NIMH):

 • Loss of appetite or overeating